AbstractXan/abstractxan/src/website.md

 To [SSH](https://www.ssh.com/ssh/) into RPi, refer this [article](https://itsfoss.com/ssh-into-raspberry/).

 ### File Transfer
-Downloading-
+- Downloading-
-- scp pi@RPI-ADDR:/home/pi/file.zip HOST-PATH
+- $ scp pi@RPI-ADDR:/home/pi/file.zip HOST-PATH
-Uploading-
+- Uploading-
-- scp file.zip pi@RPI-ADDR:/home/pi
+- $ scp file.zip pi@RPI-ADDR:/home/pi

 Know more about SCP [here](https://tecadmin.net/download-file-using-ssh/)

 ### Web server
-You could start off by creating a web server using [nginX](http://nginx.org/en/).
-- apt get install nginx
+- 1. You could start off by creating a web server using [nginX](http://nginx.org/en/).
+Do '$ apt get install nginx'

-This will setup a server on the RPi.
+- 2. This will setup a server on the RPi.
 Do a quick 'ifconfig' to get the IP address for the RPi and try it out on other devices in the same network.

-To make changes to your website head over to-
+- 3. To make changes to your website head over to /var/www/html
-- cd /var/www/html

-Create a new file 'index.html' and start building up your server.
+- 4. Create a new file 'index.html' and start building up your server.
 If your website doesn't look awesome, why not add some styling using [Bootstrap](https://getbootstrap.com)?
 Simply import the required scripts and get started.

 <b>Known issues:</b>
-+ If you're unable to fetch images/content -- try doing `sudo chmod +x 0755 *` in `/var/www/html`
+- + If you're unable to fetch images/content -- try doing 'sudo chmod +x 0755 *' in '/var/www/html'
-+ If you're unable to make changes to index.html or other files use `sudo` followed by nano or vim.

 ### VNC
 Why even bother using the HDMI ports?
 Get [VNC](https://www.raspberrypi.org/documentation/remote-access/vnc/) to use your RPI on any device.